lineCode/shade/readme.md

 it's like shader-toy, but with basically no features of shader-toy. but you can run it off-line, and not in a browser.

 ## usage
-modify `fragment.glsl` as you see fit, checkout your shader with `make test`.
+modify `fragment.glsl` as you see fit, checkout your shader with `make`.

 ### fragment shader
 the inputs to the fragment shader are the normalised coordinates of the viewport - i.e between 0 and 1, in `x` and `y`. this is different to shader-which gives you screen coordinates.